-The Sligo PPN Secretariat
+The Sligo PPN Secreteriat

 The Sligo PPN has positions for nine members in its Secretariat.
 There are currently two vacant seats that are up for election.
 The existing seven members are: